-The vibrant community initiative goal involves increasing residential development in the downtown, the support of arts and entertainment facilities, and integrating existing recreational facilities in the downtown.
+The vibrant community initiative goal involves increasing residential development in the downtown, the support of arts and entertainment facilities, and integrating existing recreational facilities in the downtown to make downtown a live, work and play destination.
 The CRA is working to attain this goal with the Launch Now development under construction with the assistance of the CRA Grant Program.
 Launch Now will provide twenty (20) new boutique apartment units in a mixed use building in the heart of the Historic Downtown.
-A second residential development with 384 total multifamily units known as Horizon at Sand Point is in the planning stages and is taking advantage of the increase in residential density and building height in the Uptown Subdistrict of the CRA.
+A second residential development with 384 total multifamily units known as Horizon at Sand Point is in the Building Permit stage and is taking advantage of the increase in residential density and building height in the Uptown Subdistrict of the CRA.
+The CRA provided design approval of the Horizon development this fiscal year.
 More residential however is needed as pointed out in the City's Strategic Economic Development Plan to make the CRA more vibrant.
+In addition, the Titusville Playhouse has purchased property in the Julia Street - Palm Avenue area and has plans to create an entertainment district in that area with plans to add a new 500 seat theater, a 150 seat black box theater, an outdoor concert and stage venue, and other ancillary uses including eating and drinking establishments which will add to the vibrancy of the CRA/downtown.
+The CRA will need to consider additional public infrastructure in this area to help make this area an entertainment district.

-The COVID-19 Pandemic, which began in March of 2020 and continued throughout the fiscal year, curtailed activities and commerce in the CRA with the shutdown of nonessential businesses and private events, such as the Downtown Street Parties put on by the Downtown Merchants Association, running races, etc. Federal CARES Act funding did provide for successful well attended Farmers Market to provide food for low and moderate income people suffering from the economic issues caused by the pandemic during the fiscal year.
+The COVID pandemic, which began in March of 2020 and continued throughout the 2020 fiscal year and into the 2021 fiscal year, curtailed activities and commerce in the CRA with the shutdown of nonessential businesses and private events, such as the Downtown Street Parties put on by the Downtown Merchants Association, running races, etc. The City used Federal American Recovery Act funding to bring back the successful well attended Farmers Market in September, 2021 to provide food for low and moderate income people suffering from the economic issues caused by the lingering pandemic.